TRACK Workshop: Portfolio Management in Product Development and Research

 Who should attend:

-The course is designed for both researchers who have recently assumed a team leadership role and for individual contributors who seeks to lead an innovation team in the future.
+The workshop is designed for both researchers who have recently assumed a team leadership role and for individual contributors who seeks to lead an innovation team in the future.
 It is designed for those who want to broaden their ability to develop and present innovation proposals by including compelling financial analyses.
 It is also appropriate for an innovation team member who wants to develop a broader understanding of innovation financials.
-This course can be viewed as a springboard to the participant’s professional advancement.
+This workshop can be viewed as a springboard to the participant’s professional advancement.

 IRI Members: $295

 Due to limited seating, we request that you cancel at least 48 hours before a scheduled class.
 This gives us the opportunity to fill the class.
 However, if you do not cancel prior to the 48 hours, you will lose the payment for the class.